Internal Medicine Residency

 Point-of-Care Ultrasound (POCUS)

 Residents have access to 6 Butterfly iQ handheld ultrasounds in addition to the cart-based ultrasound machines on our procedural service and our intensive care units.
-We have a longitudinal curriculum of weekly bedside ultrasound rounds named Gel Rounds led by our ultrasound-trained faculty alongside residents which are open to all interested housestaff.
+We have a longitudinal curriculum of twice-monthly bedside ultrasound rounds named Gel Rounds led by our ultrasound-trained faculty alongside residents which are open to all interested housestaff.
 Additionally, we have scheduled residency-wide POCUS Residents Reports and bimonthly meetings of our Ultrasound Interest Group though which opportunities exist to update and edit our new POCUS training manual (affectionally known as the Gray Book).

 Residents can also participate in a 2-week POCUS elective, during which they will have a unique experience designed to introduce them to the world of point-of-care technology in Internal Medicine.
 Using a low learner-faculty ratio, residents will take part in an integrated curriculum consisting of didactic sessions that will utilize large group content delivery and breakout small group scanning sessions in the mornings.
 Further image acquisition and interpretation will be enforced on real patients during dedicated afternoon scanning sessions with hopes to expose the learner to real pathology.
 Content delivery will be recapitulated by frequent rapid-fire image review and clinical integration sessions.